More Companies Are Hiring People Sight Unseen, Here’s How You Can Be One Of Them

 Finally, know something about the business for which you are applying.
 Ask questions.
 But make sure those questions do not reflect things you could just as easily discover by checking out the company website.
 Where possible, apply that company knowledge to good questions.
 Intelligent questions are more impressive than good looks.

 Also, be on time.
 A phone interview is still an interview.
 So answer the phone professionally and enthusiastically.
 A good phone answer is probably half the battle in a phone interview.
-I literally sets the tone for what is to follow.
+It literally sets the tone for what is to follow.